sudorook/snippets/ffmpeg.md

 To simply concatenate two files, create a text file (e.g. files.lst) containing a list of files to be combined.
 Format is as follows:
 ```
-file 'file 1'
+file 'path/to/file1'
-file 'file 2'
+file 'path/to/file2'
 ```

+The files paths need to be encapsulated in single quotes, so avoid file names with single quotes in them.

-Pass the text file to FFmpeg with the `concat` flag:
+Then, pass the text file to FFmpeg with the `concat` flag:
 ```
 ffmpeg -safe 0 -f concat -i files.lst -c copy -scodec copy output.mkv
 ```

-The `-safe 0` flag may be necessary.
+The `-safe 0` flag may be necessary to bypass warnings about unsafe file names, such as those with spaces.

 ## Extract subtitles